 ‘What is web hosting?’ is a question that’s become trickier to answer in the last few years.
-In the past, web hosting was simply a service with which to publish your website online
+In the past, web hosting was simply a tool used to publish websites

 However, the growth of cloud computing and web applications, plus the availability of fast internet connections means you can now use web hosting to do jobs for which you’d previously have used your own computer.

 As a result, there are many different types of web hosting available – meaning that for your business, the answer to ‘what is web hosting?’ has more scope than ever.

 Web hosting refers to space on a server (usually called a ‘web server’) which you rent from another company.
 You can upload files, folders, databases and software to that space, if you wish.